uphold/docs/README.md

-# Bitreserve API Reference
+# Uphold API Reference

-This repository contains the source files of the Bitreserve API documentation which can be viewed at https://developer.bitreserve.org.
+This repository contains the source files of the Uphold API documentation which can be viewed at https://uphold.com/en/developer/api/documentation.

 # Contributing